-Thor’s brother, Henry Strimple, was the oldest son of Olga and Cecil; Olga doted on him.
-In 1935, when Henry was eight, Olga presented him with a brand new globe.
+Henry Strimple, the oldest son of Olga and Cecil, was often doted upon.
+In 1935, when Henry was eight, Olga presented him with a brand-new globe.
 The boy exclaimed: “You bought the world for me!” and a new poem was born.
 Olga’s dedication to Henry was published in the Omaha World Herald and recognized by a globe company who asked to use the verses in future advertising.
-The company presented Henry and Olga with an additional brand new, larger globe.
+The company presented Henry and Olga with a brand-new, larger globe.

 Sadly, in 1949, Henry Strimple took his own life at the young age of 22.
 It is difficult to know how Olga went on after such a tragedy.
 Her poems, paintings, and continued love for her family are evidence that she did in fact move forward.
 Like Snow Storm, Olga, the chief of her own tribe, persevered.

 In strength I